matijsv/CSS_SocialPolarization/README.md

 # opynions
+# - developed for the Echo Chambers project -
 # A package for exploring the parameter space of the Rewirining Unbounded Confidence Model (RUCM)

 ### Our goal ###